2025 Bring It Learning Series

 Medicaid: What to Expect in 2025

 How could proposed policy changes at the federal level impact KanCare in 2025 and beyond?
-This session offers a clear overview of Kansas’ Medicaid program, covering current eligibility criteria for older adults, individuals with disabilities, and low-income families.
-Join the discussion to explore key insights for the upcoming legislative session.
+This session offered a clear overview of Kansas’ Medicaid program, covering current eligibility criteria for older adults, individuals with disabilities and low-income families.
+Join the discussion to explore key insights for the 2025 legislative session.

 Read the Full Recap